 Aromatherapy History and Its Healing Evolution: A Journey from Creation to Modern Discovery

-This journey through time explores the origins of aromatic plants, their spiritual significance, and the historical milestones that have shaped our understanding of their healing properties.
+This journey through time explores the origins of aromatic plants, their spiritual significance, and the historical milestones that shaped our understanding of their healing properties.

-I will also highlight the culture, uses, and therapeutic properties of essential oils, such as myrrh, cinnamon, and frankincense.
+Along the way, I’ll highlight the culture, uses, and therapeutic properties of essential oils, such as myrrh, cinnamon, and frankincense.

-His pioneering work led to the creation of pure essential oil vials, concentrating on the powerful compounds that plants offer.
+His pioneering work led to the creation of pure essential oil vials, concentrating the powerful compounds that plants offer.

 Most civilizations recognized the medicinal and ritualistic value of fragrance and herbs, extracting oils to capture their essence.